uitml/GNN-for-drug-concentration/README.md

 - Graph Attention Network layers tailored to chemical graphs — allowing attention to pick up on chemically relevant substructures (aromatic rings, heteroatoms, charged centers), which may drive LC–MS behavior more than simple topology.

 - LOOCV (Leave-One-Out Cross-Validation) for robust evaluation on a small, chemically diverse dataset — ensuring each unique molecule is tested as “new,” reflecting real-world usage where new compounds arise.

+- Bootstrap is a resampling technique that repeatedly draws samples with replacement from a dataset to estimate the stability, variability, and uncertainty of model predictions.

 - Practical applicability for analytical chemistry workflows — the code expects small to mid-size libraries, requires modest computational resources, and can integrate with LC–MS data (SMILES + signal/conc) directly, making it accessible for chemistry labs rather than only computational groups.